Hong Jung-wook: Philanthropy

 In 2011, Hong established Olje Foundation, a non-profit organization promoting classics publication and education by offering Olje Classics and Olje Selections – a carefully curated series of Western and Eastern literature, philosophy, religion, and history books – to the public at low costs and donating 20% of the books to schools, libraries, armed forces, prisons, etc.

 Hong has served on the Board and the Operating Advisory Committee of the National Museum of Korea since 2008 and has been a member of the Choate Board of Trustees since 2016, in addition to founding the Young Friends of the Museum.
 He is also a member of the Operating Committee of the Seoul National University Museum of Art.
 In 2014, Hong founded Herald Philharmonic Orchestra to promote and support classical music.

 In 2015, Hong engaged both Herald corporation and Organica to fund World Wide Fund for Nature's premier ecological footprint report for Korea and help WWF Korea protect endangered species and increase the awareness of climate change.
 A strong proponent of a plant-based diet, he has championed diverse initiatives to support organic farming and sustainable foods in Korea.

 Recognition

 In 2005, Hong was selected as a Young Global Leader by the World Economic Forum in 2005, an Asia 21 Fellow by Asia Society in 2006, and a Young World Leader by the BMW Foundation Herbert Quandt in 2008.
 During his 4-year term in the National Assembly of the Republic of Korea, he won numerous awards, honors, and distinctions.
 He also received an honorary doctorate degree in political science at Yongin University.

 Publication

 In 1993, Hong authored Seven Acts Seven Scenes, a memoir of his experience in the U.S. and China, which has sold over 1.3 million copies to date.

-Personal life

-Hong and his wife, Nicole Junghee Sohn, a ceramics sculpture artist, live in Seoul, Korea.
-They have three children, Josephine Jisung, Claire Jisu, and Alexander Euisung.